Sunday, May 30, 2021

 Stars a blanket.
 Bed a boat.

-Placing soul in Your hands,
+Placing my soul in Your hands,

 day cast upon the waters.